MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

 > Create a new class called `Armor` that contains two methods: `__init__` and `block`.

 The block method should return an integer between 0 and the max_block strength.

+For this class, we will _not_ give you the code.
+Take your learnings from making the `Ability` class and apply them here, there are a lot of similarities.
+Remember to remove the `pass` line

 > [action]
 >